ISAITB/docs-itb-ta/source/login/index.rst

 Register for a public community
 -------------------------------

-From the test bed's welcome page you have the option of registering for one of its public communities.
-Selecting to do this will prompt you to create an account linked to a new organisation that will be registered in one of the test bed's available communities.
+From the Test Bed's welcome page you have the option of registering for one of its public communities.
+Selecting to do this will prompt you to create an account linked to a new organisation that will be registered in one of the Test Bed's available communities.
 This process is also referred to as "self-registration".

 To carry out the registration start by clicking the **Register in a public community** shortcut from the Test Bed's welcome page.